pandyama/Canada-Parks/README.md

 # Canada Parks
 National Parks of Canada (Nodejs Web App)
-- This is a replication of Canada-Parks-Review(PHP MySQL) project
+- This is a replica of Canada-Parks-Review project but done with different tech stack

+Tech:
+  - Nodejs
+  - Expressjs
-- Implemented using Nodejs, Expressjs, Pug(View Engine) and MongoDB
+  - MongoDB
+  - Pug(view engine)